-Since it was first announced that this film was coming to the big screen, I have been so excited.
+Since Birds Of Prey was first announced that this film was coming to the big screen, I have been so excited.
 For me, there just wasn’t enough Harley Quinn in Suicide Squad, and after getting just a taste as to how good Margot Robbie was as the character, I wanted to see more – with the addition of even more badass female characters.

 Well, I somehow managed to bag an invite to the World Premiere in London last week.
 I got to MEET THE CAST, which was an absolutely incredible experience, thanks again to Warner Brothers UK for the memories.
 But I also got to see the film early.
 Here’s what I thought.

 The story follows Harley Quinn (of course), as she tries to find her own identity and make a name for herself without being associated with Joker after they broke up.
 During their relationship she gained a lot of enemies, enemies that she weren’t expecting to come after her now that she has announced that she is back on the market.
 Lucky for her, she finds herself amidst a group of bad-ass women who are all somehow linked and share the same enemy – Black Mask.

 What I really loved about this story, is the way it’s told.
 Just like Harley Quinn, it’s completely random, beautifully chaotic and loads of fun.
 Cathy Yan has done an incredible job of bringing the story to life in such a unique way, and it really keeps you guessing.
 There are numerous moments where Harley breaks into the ‘fourth-wall’ and addresses the audience directly, I love that.
 It really showcases the kind of character that she is, and allows you to get to know her and her trail of thought a lot better.
 There are also scenes that jump back in time to explain why this particular enemy is after Harley, and it also explains the origins of these awesome yet tragic women in a very clever and endearing way.